-In 2019, L’Oréal signed a partnership with the Danish Institute for Human Rights (DIHR), the independent national Human Rights institution of Denmark, which has a 20-year track record of working with multinational companies on all aspects of human rights due diligence.
-The DIHR completed a gap analysis to identify areas for improvement in L’Oréal’s Human Rights programme.
-The aim is to draw from the DIHR’s widely recognised expertise and insight to strengthen the Group’s initiative.
+In 2019, L’Oréal signed a partnership with the Danish Institute for Human Rights (DIHR), the independent national Human Rights institution of Denmark, which has a 20-year track record of working with multinational companies on all aspects of Human Rights due diligence.
+The DIHR completed a gap analysis to identify areas for improvement in L’Oréal’s Human Rights program.
+The aim is to draw from the DIHR’s widely recognised expertise and insight to strengthen our Group’s initiative.

 Fair Wage Network

 L’Oréal also works with the Fair Wage Network.
-This NGO will provide the group with a comprehensive and up-to-date database that can be used to define, build and deploy a living wage strategy throughout its operations, for employees of l’oréal and its suppliers. ensuring a living wage means providing workers and their dependents with sufficient revenue for food, housing and basic needs, regardless of the country where they work.
+This NGO will provide the group with a comprehensive and up-to-date database that can be used to define, build and deploy a living wage strategy throughout our operations, for L'Oréal employees and suppliers.
+Ensuring a living wage means paying workers enough to provide food, housing and basic needs for themselves and their dependents, regardless of the country where they work.

 Discover Human Rights in Action

 Human Rights day-to-day at L’Oréal

 L'Oréal Is Committed To Achieving Living Wages For All